apache/apisix-website/website/blog/2021/10/09/apisix-ingress-techblog.md

 The image above shows the K8s Ingress resource.
 Normally if you want to do rewrite on a resource, you can add annotation configuration attributes.
 This way when the user carries the `httpbin.org` request, it can be redirected to /ip via the path /sample.

-When the above requirement uses APISIX Ingress, simply add a `kubernetes.io/ingress.class: apisix` to Ingress to specify the APISIX Ingress Controller to listen to this resource, and configure `k8s.apisix. apache.org/rewrite-target:"/ip"` to complete the redirection to the /ip path.
+When the above requirement uses APISIX Ingress, simply add a `kubernetes.io/ingress.class: apisix` to Ingress to specify the APISIX Ingress Controller to listen to this resource, and configure `k8s.apisix.apache.org/rewrite-target: "/ip"` to complete the redirection to the /ip path.

 ![APISIX Ingress Resources](https://static.apiseven.com/202108/1633765888876-d2d252ee-706c-49f3-b630-03a7e72a0620.png)

-The above example is just one of the ways APISIX Ingress currently supports native K8s Ingress, for more examples you can check the [specific documentation](https://apisix.apache.org/docs/ingress-controller/practices/proxy-the-) httpbin-service-with-ingress) for reference and use.
+The above example is just one of the ways APISIX Ingress currently supports native K8s Ingress, for more examples you can check the [specific documentation](https://apisix.apache.org/docs/ingress-controller/practices/proxy-the-httpbin-service-with-ingress) for reference and use.

 ## Future Plans

-APISIX Ingress will continue to be updated in terms of functionality and ecology, and the current phase has been completed [APISIX Ingress and Cert-manager integration](https://github.com/apache/apisix-ingress-controller/blob/) master/docs/en/latest/practices/manage-certificates-with-cert-manager.md), and the following goals will be achieved step by step.
+APISIX Ingress will continue to be updated in terms of functionality and ecology, and the current phase has been completed [APISIX Ingress and Cert-manager integration](https://github.com/apache/apisix-ingress-controller/blob/master/docs/en/latest/practices/manage-certificates-with-cert-manager.md), and the following goals will be achieved step by step.

 1. complete Kubernetes V1.22+ and CRD V1 version adaptation support (completed, soon to be released in APISIX Ingress V1.3 version)
 2. support for Gateway API (expected in Q4)